Same-sex marriage (SSM) and

 - A new group, Catholic Oregonians for Marriage Equality, has been formed by and for Roman Catholic laity to promote marriage equality.
 2

 - Also in March, the National Organization for Marriage (NOM) filed a request with Judge Michael McShane of an Oregon District Court to intervene in the marriage equality case.
+This is a national group that opposes same-sex marriages.
 In mid-MAY, Judge McShane rejected NOM's request, stating that they had filed their request too late.
 6

 The following information sources were used to prepare and update the above